sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter4/resource_management.md

 We should notice that all of the memories 0-9 are entangled with router 2 within a short time.

 ### Step 6: Flow 2 Entanglement Generation

 Now, we'll create the custom rules to control our second flow between routers 1 and 3.
 The first step is again to set up entanglement generation in a similar manner to the first flow.
 To do this, we'll create a function `add_eg_rules` that takes as arguments
 - `index`, the index of the router (in the path) we will be adding rules to,
 - `path`, a list of router nodes that make up the path of the entanglement flow, and
 - `middles`, a list of bsm nodes along the path.

-The conditions and actions of the rule will be very similar to before, but with variable memory indices, nodes and arguments.
+The conditions and actions of the rule will be very similar to before, but with variable memory indices, nodes, and arguments.

 ```python